cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 We also tried a few design variations of stepwise credit assignment that we expected might help: an EMA baseline to reduce per-step variance, GAE over the gain sequence, and an ODE-based progressive distillation variant.
 None outperformed the straightforward gain formulation.

-A few natural follow-ups: per-prompt gain variance is a candidate signal for curriculum learning, and the gains might be useful at inference time as well, for example to detect and re-do bad intermediate denoising steps.
+A few natural follow-ups from this work are using per-prompt gain variance as a candidate signal for curriculum learning, and using the gains at inference time as well to detect and re-do bad intermediate denoising steps.
 See the [paper](https://stepwiseflowgrpo.com) for ablations on the number of denoising substeps, normalization strategies, and a comparison to concurrent work that addresses the same problem from different angles.